MrPio/AmazonReviewsMarketTrends/README.md

 > [!IMPORTANT]
 > Amazon requires the user to be logged to view the reviews dedicated page.
 Therefore, you need to login with your browser and export your cookies, as a JSON file in the `/scraper` directory.
 I used [*Cookie-Editor*](https://cookie-editor.com/) to do so.

+## Reviews Text Extractor
+The [`cleaner.ipynb`](scraper/2-cleaner.ipynb) notebook is used downstream to the scraping algorithm to extract the text of the reviews from the `html` bodies.
+Using the handy *BeautifulSoup* library, the `HTML` bodies are parsed and the 10 reviews are extracted from each page.
+For each review sample, we store the title, the content, and the stars.

+> [!NOTE]
+> As previously noted, this operation is highly dependant from the Amazon HTML page code, which surely will change over time.
+Currently the pertinent fields are retrieved using the class of the parent of the `<span>` tag that contains the text.